Halium/docs/supplementary/devices/nicki.rst

 Fastboot: With the device powered off, while holding Volume Up, connect the USB cable to the computer.
 The LED should turn blue.

+Flashmode: With the device powered off, while holding Volume Down, connect the USB cable to the computer.
+The LED should turn green.
+Then you can go back to the stock rom using _`Androxyde's Flashtool <http://www.flashtool.net/downloads.php>`_ Last sure to be working version of flashtool working with nicki was 0.9.18.6, newer versions could fail.

-Recovery: On boot, press Volume Down when the LEDs start lighting up.
+Recovery (ONLY on android custom kernels): On boot, press Volume Down when the LEDs start lighting up.
 This only works with a working boot image.
 If there is none, you can flash twrp to boot partition first and use it to reboot into recovery.

 Second Recovery: To boot the FOTA Recovery, press Volume Up instead.
 This seems to be equal to Recovery.